IgniteUI/igniteui-xplat-docs/doc/jp/components/charts/chart-types-bar.md

 ## 単一シリーズの $PlatformShort$ 棒チャート

+Bar Chart belongs to a group of Category Series and it is rendered using a collection of rectangles that extend from the left to right of the chart towards the values of data points.
+In this example, the Bar Chart is comparing percent-based retail shopping data.

 <div class="sample-container loading" style="height: 400px">
     <iframe id="cc-chart-with-legend" src='{environment:dvDemosBaseUrl}/charts/data-chart-bar-chart-single-source' width="100%" height="100%" seamless frameBorder="0" onload="onXPlatSampleIframeContentLoaded(this);" alt="単一ソースの $PlatformShort$ 棒チャート"></iframe>
 </div>